Discover the delights of South America in Peru, Argentina and Brazil

 Favelas may sit alongside mansions, but in the heaving metropolis of Rio, everyone’s invited to the party.
 Immerse yourself in Brazilian culture, dance and music

-Due to the high altitude of many of places we visit, the air is thinner and some people can suffer altitude sickness.
+Due to the high altitude of many places we visit, the air is thinner and some people can suffer altitude sickness.
 Some people aren’t affected at all, but if you are, be sure to drink plenty of water and don’t push yourself too hard.
 If possible, arrive a few days early to allow yourself time to acclimatise.
 Please see the ‘Medical and Health Information’ section of the Essential Trip Information.

 There are several orientation walks and city tours during this trip so there will be quite a lot of walking.
 It’s important to always bring plenty of water, wear comfortable walking shoes and ensure you use adequate sun protection.
-Wearing layers is a good way to tackle the heat.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information